PaloAltoNetworks/prisma.pan.dev/api/cloud/api-integration-config.md

 password | Qualys password | string |  _required_

 To update a Qualys integration, make your request as described in [Update Integration](/api/cloud/cspm/integrations#operation/update-integration).
-The values of the **integrationConfig** key/value pairs are editable.
+Parameter `integrationConfig` is mutable.

 To test a Qualys integration, make your request as described in [Test Integration](/api/cloud/cspm/integrations#operation/test-integration).